deepset-ai/haystack-experimental/.github/ISSUE_TEMPLATE/add_experiment.md

 ---
-name: Add new Experiment
+name: New Experiment
-about:
+about: Add a new experimental component or feature
 title: ''
 labels: ''
 assignees: ''